LvnLx/Tempus/README.md

 In the context of metronome apps, audio artifacting has the potential to present itself anytime a change is made to the metronome during playback that affects the audio content.
 This could be a volume change, a timing change (time signature, tempo, etc.), additions/subtractions of a subdivision, or changing the clips being used from a clave to a tambourine, for example.

 During initial prototyping this wasn't an issue I was aware of, and I thought that I could simply make any changes to the audio as soon as the user requested that change.
 Regardless of if you pause, change the upcoming audio queue, then resume, or just change the queue while still playing back, audio artifacts will occur.
-This is becuase the playback head may be in the middle of a clip, and not in a silent section.
+This is because the playback head may be in the middle of a clip, and not in a silent section.
 If a sudden jump occurs in sample value (from `0.5` to -`0.75` for example), then an audio artifact will be audible

 #### Iterations